timescale/promscale_extension/DEVELOPMENT.md

 into the `/code` directory in the container.
 By default, it runs postgres 14 and continually recompiles and reinstalls the promscale extension on source modifications.
-This means that you can edit the sources locally, and run SQL tests against the container: `make sql-tests`.
+This means that you can edit the sources locally, and run SQL tests against the container: `make dev-sql-tests`.

 You can adjust the postgres version through the `DEVENV_PG_VERSION` env var, for example: `DEVENV_PG_VERSION=12 make devenv`